Why does this year's election seem to be "a journey without a map"?

 In 2016, the presidential election became electric.

-Donald Trump and Bernie Sanders have separately disrupted the fixed matchup of another Clinton and another Bush, and flat-footed, for now, the mainstream consensus about everything from who can be elected and what can’t say, to what Americans want from both their leaders and their political process.
+Donald Trump and Bernie Sanders have separately disrupted the fixed matchup of another Clinton and another Bush, and flat-footed, for now, the mainstream consensus about everything from who can be elected and what they can’t say, to what Americans want from both their leaders and their political process.

 The Iowa caucus is days away, and what was laughable in the springtime now looks entirely plausible.
 Meaning upsets, betrayals, collapses and mis-coronations — all of which works well as pure drama.